cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 PKI-based, etc. This section describes the registration flow, message encoding, and helper functions.

-### Registration flow

-To begin, U chooses password PwdU and a pair of private-public keys PrivU and PubU for the given protocol KE.
-S also chooses its own pair of private-public keys PrivS and PubS for use with protocol KE.
+To begin, U chooses password PwdU, and S chooses its own pair of private-public keys skS and pkS for use with protocol KE.
 S can use the same pair of keys with multiple users.
 These steps can happen offline, i.e., before the registration phase.
 Once complete, the registration process proceeds as follows:

 ~~~
- Client (IdU, PwdU, PrivU, PubU)                 Server (PrivS, PubS)
+ Client (IdU, PwdU, skU, pkU)                 Server (skS, pkS)
   -----------------------------------------------------------------
-   request, input = CreateRegistrationRequest(IdU, PwdU)
+   request, metadata = CreateRegistrationRequest(IdU, PwdU)

                                    request
                               ----------------->

-            (response, kU) = CreateRegistrationResponse(request, PubS)
+            (response, kU) = CreateRegistrationResponse(request, pkS)

                                    response
                               <-----------------

-   commitment = FinalizeRequest(IdU, PwdU, input, request, response)
+  commitment = FinalizeRequest(IdU, PwdU, metadata, request, response)

                                    commitment
                               ------------------>